Taxation of international executives

 Generally, an individual must pass through a Canada Border Services Agency checkpoint at the place of entry or departure and show a valid work permit or employment authorization and passport.
 However, there are no income tax compliance requirements on the entry or departure dates.

-Individuals are deemed to dispose of most property upon ceasing Canadian residency.
-Exceptions include Canadian real property, certain property used in a business in Canada, stock options, and certain pensions, which remain subject to Canadian tax upon sale or distribution unless relieved by a tax treaty.
+Individuals are deemed by the Income Tax Act (Canada) to dispose of most property upon ceasing Canadian residency.
+Exceptions include Canadian real property, certain property used in a business in Canada, unexercised stock options, and certain pensions, which remain subject to Canadian tax upon sale or distribution unless relieved by a tax treaty.

 The departure tax may be deferred until the asset is actually disposed of by posting security acceptable to the CRA prior to the filing deadline for the tax return for the year of departure and by making the appropriate election on that return, which must be timely filed.
 The intention is that taxpayers should be taxed on all gains that accrue during their period of residence.
 However, provisions exist to exempt short-term residents from the application of these rules in relation to property that was held throughout the period of residence.
 A short-term resident is an individual who has been resident in Canada for less than 60 months during the 120 month period that ends on the individual’s departure date.
 If an individual qualifies for this exemption, the deemed disposition rule will only apply to any property acquired while the individual was resident in Canada.
 Furthermore, inheritances received during the period of Canadian residency are also excluded if the individual is resident in Canada for less than 60 months during the 120 month period ending on the individual’s departure date.